Emily Wants to Play: Emily Wants to Play Too

 Apart from the default ending, there are also two alternate endings in the game.
 The first can be achieved during the 6 am area at the player's apartment.
 If the player turns off the light, he will start to get scared.
 If he stays like this for over a minute, noises will be heard in the dark, suggesting that the dolls are gathering around him.
 Finally, the local journal reports that the protagonist died because he tripped and suffered a fatal injury.
 The second one can be achieved when he comes inside the Central Evidence for the first time where he sees Chester performing a ritual and runs away in terror.

 In the default ending, a file revealing the accident at the Central Evidence and the dolls are shown while also indicating that the protagonist is now under psychiatric evaluation.
 The police believe him to be responsible for the fire that destroyed Central Evidence.
 Because he didn't deliver the order, he lost his job.
 The man reading the story is hinted to be the pizza delivery man from the first game, who suggests that he should "go back to that house."

 As the credits roll, Emily and her dolls face a tall figure (presumably the entity mentioned in the newspapers), saying that it won't let her out anymore and now "they are one."

+Emily Wants to Play 3

+Emily Wants to Play 3 does not have a known plot yet, but what is known so far is that the pizza delivery man and the sandwich delivery man from the previous two games will return along with a new character named Emilia Ludere and members of a company called PAH Inc. Their goal is to infiltrate the house that Emily Withers previously lived in.
+All enemies from the first two games will also return along with a new villain: Vult Ludere, the ghost influencing Emily and her dolls, who is also a possible relative of Emilia's due to them sharing the same last name.